zincsamael/muppy/trunk/muppy/doc/source/intro.rst

 =====

 Muppy is (yet another) Memory Usage Profiler for Python.
 The focus of this toolset is laid on the identification of memory leaks.
-Other tools (:ref:`Related_Work`) have other focuses.
 Let's have a look what you can do with muppy.

 The muppy module
 ================